joao-mbn/jobhunt/README.md

 Go to [Levels Job Page](https://www.levels.fyi/jobs), play with the filters and copy the URL and paste it in the `LEVELS_ENDPOINT` in the `.env` file below.

+### Built-in Vancouver Setup

+Go to [Built-in Vancouver Page](https://builtinvancouver.org/jobs/), play with the filters and copy the URL and paste it in the `BUILTIN_ENDPOINT` in the `.env` file below.

 ### (optional) Local AI All-in-one Setup

 Use this if you want to run local models instead of resorting to Gemini API.
 If you don't have